 The free-scoring Italians

-Although the coronavirus outbreak in Italy may have played havoc with Atalanta’s fixtures, Le Dea are enjoying a remarkable winning run when they are on the pitch.
+Although the situation outbreak in Italy may have played havoc with Atalanta’s fixtures, Le Dea are enjoying a remarkable winning run when they are on the pitch.

 Putting seven past Leece last time out, Gian Piero Gasperini’s men have won their last four matches on the bounce, including that 4-1 victory against Valencia a fortnight ago.